 According to the organizational characteristics, there are direct lease when the lessor is the owner of the property, and indirect lease when renting is carried out through a third party.

 Level of leasing relations' development is an indicator of the dynamic state economy.
 In developing countries, it is less than 1.5%, while in developed countries this figure reaches 25 - 30% or more.
-For example, leasing in the United States is the primary investment instrument, it accounts for over 30% of investment in equipment.
+For example, leasing in the United

+States is the primary investment instrument, it accounts for over 30% of investment in equipment.
 The share of U.S. leasing market is about 39.5% of total world asset [1, p.
 160].

-International Leasing is especially important for developing countries because it allows reducing the outflow of funds, which are spent on importing expensive means of production, reduces balance of payments deficit, and contributes to the introduction of new technologies into the national economy.
+International leasing is especially important for developing countries because it allows reducing the outflow of funds, which are spent on importing expensive means of production, reduces balance of payments deficit, and contributes to the introduction of new technologies into the national economy.

 10.2.
-The monetary and financial conditions of the international loan
+What are the monetary and financial terms of the international credit?

-Conditions for obtaining of international loan are: cost and term of loan, the loan currency and the currency of payment, provision type and methods of insurance.
-These conditions are influenced by the number of factors: the areas of credit resources, the character of lending relationships, the level of internationalization of the loan markets and their subordination to the national credit control.
+There are following terms of obtaining of international credit: the cost and credit period, the credit currency and the payment currency, the type of providing and methods of insurance.
+The row of factors influences these terms: direction of the use of credit resources, the character of subjects of credit relations, the level of internationalization of credit markets and their subordination to the national credit control.

-The cost of the loan, i.e. borrower's expenses on the loan, consists of amount of loan, interest rate, commissions and other comissions.
+The cost of the loan, i.e. borrower's expenses on the loan, consists of amount of loan, interest rate, commissions and other commissions.
 It is given by: